okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/nodejs/integrationsteps.md

 ### Step 8, Option 2: User selects SMS verify method and enters phone number

-The user can selects SMS or voice verification to receive the phone verification code.
+The user can select SMS or voice verification to receive the phone verification code.
 Capture this information and send it to`idx.register`.
 In this use case, use SMS.
 The user then enters the phone number where the SMS code is sent.

 >**Note:** The SDK requires that the phone number follows the `+########` format, which starts with a (+) sign.
 See [Data Requirements - Phone number](/docs/guides/oie-embedded-sdk-common/nodejs/main/#phone-number).